UKCloud/documentation/articles/openshift/oshift-faq.md

 - GoLang

-For the full list please visit https://access.redhat.com/articles/2176281?hsLang=en-us & https://access.redhat.com/articles/4763741
+For the full list, see https://access.redhat.com/articles/2176281?hsLang=en-us and https://access.redhat.com/articles/4763741.

 ### Does UKCloud for Red Hat OpenShift support any data services?